mpayetta/mpayetta.github.io/_posts/2016-07-22-building-a-node-restful-api-intro-and-setup.markdown

 having a website that people can find in their desktop or laptop computers, but also to have mobile versions of your website, mobile applications for all the popular platforms (Android, iOS, Windows, etc) and even provide a way to 3rd parties to use your system.
-Following the basic concepts of systems design and architeture, this means that you need to put the access to your core data and functionality into a module that can be used by all of your client modules (web app, mobile app, 3rd parties...).
+Following the basic concepts of systems design and architecture, this means that you need to put the access to your core data and functionality into a module that can be used by all of your client modules (web app, mobile app, 3rd parties...).
 If we are 100% sure of something is that we don't want to replicate the same code to access our data into each of our clients.